-We have launched an inquiry into how schools in England and Wales are monitoring and recording their use of restraint and restrictive interventions, following concerns about its use and the lack of data available.
+In February 2020 we launched an inquiry into how schools are monitoring and recording their use of restraint, following widespread concerns about its use and the lack of data available.
+We temporarily paused this inquiry in 2020 while schools were closed during the coronavirus pandemic.
+We have now recommenced our engagement with schools, and the inquiry will conclude in late Spring 2021.

 What is restraint?